wfjm/w11/doc/README_known_issues.md

 The case id indicates the release when the issue was first recognized.

+### V0.791-1 {[issue #33](https://github.com/wfjm/w11/issues/33)} -- MMU: PDR A bit is set for every access

+The `PDR` `A` bit is described in the Technical Manual as
+>  A bit (bit 7) - This bit is used by software to determine whether or not
+>  any accesses to this page met the trap condition specified by the Access
+>  Control Field (ACF).
+(A = I is affirmative).
+The A bit is used in the
+>  process of gathering Memory Management statistics.

+It is set when the page `ACF` enables an MMU trap, thus for
+-  ACF=1 and read access
+-  ACF=4 and any access
+-  ACF=5 and write access

+The w11 currently sets the 'A' bit on any non-aborted access regardless of the ACF value.

+No practical impact, the 'A' bit in `PDR` is a 11/45 11/70 only feature and not used in OS software.

 ### V0.79-2 {[issue #30](https://github.com/wfjm/w11/issues/30)} -- SimH scmd files fail on current 4.* version; only 3.* supported

 The SimH scmd scripts were originally developed for SimH 3.8, and worked for